 Cafe Wayan Cooking Classes

-If you want to spend more time in the Monkey Forest in Ubud, this will be a great excuse.
+If you want to spend more time in the Monkey Forest in Ubud, this is going to be a great excuse to do so.

 Cafe Wayan is a gorgeous setting that will fill your Instagram Feed once you get your camera going.